 All members of the cast shine and its fun to see a 'western' style angle being adopted the classic tale of a loner coming into town to win back his girl, chased by villains and ready for a final confrontation with the man who his girl is now hooked up with.
-I hope this film gets the exposure it deserves when its released in the UK.
+I hope this film gets the recognition that it deserves.

 Was this review helpful to you?